33 Best Tips for Your Baby or Toddler at Disney World

 30. Nap Time

 Managing nap time and bedtime can be a challenge at Disney World, but it's not impossible.
 Consider taking a midday break to head back to your resort for a nap or quiet time.
 If that's not possible, find a quiet spot in the park to relax and recharge.
 Epcot has several large, air-conditioned areas where this is possible.
+In fact, as I've mentioned elsewhere, it has the most air conditioning of anywhere in the parks.

 Bring a noise machine to make anywhere quiet.
 Here’s a good one.